prisma7771/ProjekKP/README.md

 </p>

 # About This Project
-This Project is created as final project our KP in Tapanuli Motor
+This Project is created as final project for our KP in Tapanuli Motor

 ## Requirement
 - XAMPP with PHP 7.*